jan-cieslik/cancer_informatics/docs/Using_R/Vectors.md

 :::

-### Method 2
+### Method 2: Specify row/column names

  Rather than using indices, you can also select elements by their names.
  For this, you need to name each individual element inside a vector using the `names()` function:

  ```r
 # Creating a vector that stores the pulse rate of a patient that was measured consecutively every day for a week